Get insider access

 1. Best Dell Monitor

-The best Dell monitor we've tested for most uses is the Dell U2723QE.
+The best Dell monitor we've tested is the Dell U2723QE.
 It's part of their high-end UltraSharp lineup that's packed with a ton of office features, making it an impressive choice for productivity.
 It has a massive USB hub with five USB-A ports and three USB-C ports, one of which supports DisplayPort Alt Mode with 90W of power delivery, so it can charge most laptops with a single cable.
-It also has a KVM switch that lets you control two devices with the same keyboard and mouse, which is ideal for multitasking.
+It also has a KVM switch that lets you switch between two sources and use the same keyboard and mouse.

-On top of these features, it has wide viewing angles and exceptional ergonomics, making it ideal if you often need to share your screen with a coworker or client.
-One thing that makes this monitor unique from other displays is that it uses IPS Black technology to display a decent contrast ratio in dark rooms, which is great if you want to use it in a dark environment.
+One thing that makes this monitor unique from other displays, even other models in the Ultrasharp lineup, is that it uses IPS Black panel technology to display a decent contrast ratio in dark rooms.
+It even has a dedicated sRGB mode that has excellent accuracy before calibration.
 Lastly, it has a 27-inch screen with a 4k resolution that delivers exceptional text clarity, and the screen is big enough to open multiple windows at the same time.
 If you want something bigger, you can also check out the Dell U3223QE, but considering it costs more for similar performance, only go for it if you want the bigger size.

 See our review